What follows responses are responses to commonly asked questions. If you have suggestions for other FAQ items, please submit them on the comment form.

 A. The Chairs of the CAS, COB and COE Curriculum Committees or their designees and one member of the University Faculty Council are the faculty members on the Committee.
 The committee also includes the Provost and the Registrar (or their designees) as nonvoting ex officio administrative members

-* Brad Hansen (Department of Economics, CAS Curriculum Committee Chair)
+* Dianne Baker (Department of Biological Sciences, CAS Curriculum Committee Chair)

-* Beverly Epps (Department of Foundations, Leadership, and Special Populations, COE Curriculum Committee Chair)
+* Patricia Reynolds (Department of Foundations, Leadership, and Special Populations, COE Curriculum Committee Chair)

 * John Morello (Associate Provost for Academic Affairs)